stacklok/promptwright/README.md

    Inspect the logs for any error messages that might provide more context on what went wrong, these can be found in the `~/.ollama/logs` directory.

 ## Model Compatibility

 The library should work with most LLM models.
 It has been tested with the following models so far:

 - **LLaMA3**: The library is designed to work with the LLaMA model, specifically the `llama3:latest` model.
 - **Mistral**: The library is compatible with the Mistral model, which is a fork of the GPT-3 model.

+If you test anymore, please make a pull request to update this list!

 ### Contributing